GoogleCloudPlatform/community/tutorials/run-hapijs-on-google-app-engine.md

 Run the app with the following command:

-    node server.js
+    npm start

-Go to `http://localhost:8080` to see the `Hello World!` message.
+Visit [http://localhost:8080](http://localhost:8080) to see the `Hello World!` message.

 ## Deploy

 Create an `app.yaml` file with the following contents:

     runtime: nodejs
-    vm: true
+    env: flex

 The `app.yaml` makes the app deployable to Google App Engine Managed VMs.

 Run the following command to deploy your app:

-    gcloud preview app deploy app.yaml
+    gcloud app deploy

-Go to `http://<your-project-id>.appspot.com` to see the `Hello World!` message.
+Visit `http://YOUR_PROJECT_ID.appspot.com` to see the `Hello World!` message.

+[nodejs-gcp]: running-nodejs-on-google-cloud